-In 1962, British Standard Code of Practice, CP3 IV Part 1 was published which provided covered 'flats and maisonettes (in blocks over two storeys)'.
-It was CP3 chapter IV Part 1' that first introduced the 'stay put' strategy although it was noted in the guidance that: ',the possibility that individuals may seek to leave the building cannot be overlooked and provision should therefore be made for the occupant of any dwelling to do so by his own unaided efforts, using adequately protected escape routes within the building without outside assistance.'
-Because, as the document notes, 'there is no reason for a substantially different Code of Practice applying to buildings below 24 m (approximately 80 ft) in height, CP3 IV Part 1 applied to all flats and maisonettes above the first floor in blocks of any height.
+In 1962, British Standard Code of Practice, CP3 IV Part 1 was published which covered 'flats and maisonettes (in blocks over two storeys)'.
+It was CP3 IV Part 1 that first introduced the Stay Put strategy, although it was noted in the guidance that "the possibility that individuals may seek to leave the building cannot be overlooked and provision should therefore be made for the occupant of any dwelling to do so by his own unaided efforts, using adequately protected escape routes within the building without outside assistance."
+Because, as the document notes, "there is no reason for a substantially different Code of Practice applying to buildings below 24 m (approximately 80 ft) in height, compared with those above 24 m (approximately 80 ft) in height".
+CP3 IV Part 1 applied to all flats and maisonettes above the first floor in blocks of any height.

-The first set of national building standards were introduced in the Building Regulations 1965.
-These were a set of prescriptive standards that had to be followed.
+The first set of national building standards was introduced in the Building Regulations 1965.
+This was a set of prescriptive standards that had to be followed.
 Part E of the regulations covered structural fire precautions.
-The design requirements that supported the stay put principal were set out in paragraph 5 of part E5 Fire Resistance.
+The design requirements that supported the Stay Put principle were set out in paragraph 5 of Part E5 Fire Resistance.